Nauder/floowandereeze-and-modding/README.md

 ## Downloading

-Download the app from the "releases" tab.
-Releases prior to v2.1.0 are available on [Nexus Mods](https://www.nexusmods.com/yugiohmasterduel/mods/372).
+Download the latest version of the app from the [releases](https://github.com/Nauder/floowandereeze-and-modding/releases) tab.
+Releases prior to v2.1.0 are available on
+[Nexus Mods](https://www.nexusmods.com/yugiohmasterduel/mods/372).

 ## Usage